Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 ### Connecting to Snowflake data

 With this update, we can now look at how the backend service can access the data in the Snowflake tables and views.
-In the self hosted version of of the code (as in the [Build a Data App with Snowflake](https://quickstarts.snowflake.com/guide/build_a_data_app_with_snowflake)) we use a key pair authentication schema to connect the service to Snowflake.
+In the self hosted version of the code (as in the [Build a Data App with Snowflake](https://quickstarts.snowflake.com/guide/build_a_data_app_with_snowflake)) we use a key pair authentication schema to connect the service to Snowflake.
 For a service running on Snowpark Container Services, we can benefit from the service already running on Snowflake and we can use a provided and pre-loaded authentication model based on OAuth.
 This is available for every service running on SPCS.

 Open the file `connect.js` and look at how the code is sending the options for the connection to Snowflake: